 When surgery is performed on a spinal tumor, there are typically 3 goals:

 - Remove all of the tumor (or as much as possible)

 - Preserve neurological function

-Following the surgery, it may take some time for the nerves to fully heal.
-Usually rehabilitation and time significantly helps improve a patient’s neurological function.
+Following spinal tumor surgery, it may take some time for the nerves to heal.
+Usually rehabilitation and time help to improve a patient’s neurological function.

 Before agreeing to any treatment plan, it is important that the patient has been explained the potential benefits and risks, and whether other treatment options may be considered.